Your free e-book!See when it is not worth using Scrum.

 There were many cases when the content wasn’t appealing to a customer to the point they resigned on the booking services of the platform.
 And there is nothing weird in it!
 Qubit’s study revealed that around 75% of customers do their shopping on up to just 5 sites.
 However, only 16% of customers would stay loyal to the brand that stopped providing the expected quality of service.

 Imagine you’ve already booked a trip to Hawai but the website keeps suggesting the Hawai trip in your recommendations.
 It’s a bit annoying.
 Other times we see platforms that offer a 20% discount on a manicure to customers who have just left the salon with the fresh nails.
-They can’t use the offer and they are frustrated they paid more for the service.
+They can’t use the discount and they are frustrated they paid a regular price for the service.
 Those two are only examples of how not using personalization may affect the customer impression of your company.
 Personalization increases the conversion on a booking platform and contributes greatly to its final success.

 Well-applied eCommerce personalization strategy can take a booking platform high up among the greatest competitors on the market.
 A good example can be our recent project Glamma which is a booking platform for beauty services combined with an online shop.

 Glamma attracts customers by sending them personalized offers of beauty treatments and products.
 The booking platform enables users to register an account and store all their history of purchase and visits to beauty salons.
-This way the company knows what type of products or services would interest a given customer and can prepare offers based on their preferences.
+This way the company knows what type of products or services would interest a given customer and can prepare an offer based on the customer’s preferences.
 Providing the company with a platform that enables data collection of customers’ online behavior, Glamma experienced a 75% conversion boost on their services.

 Consistency.
 That’s why remember to use personalization on the booking desktop platform as well as on its mobile app.
 Taking into consideration that users’ behavior is different on smartphones, companies have to carefully adjust the type of personalization they will apply.
 And also, here it’s important to remember about the connection of data between both platforms as according to statistics, 66% of customers get annoyed when a company’s shopping cart isn’t connected to its mobile app.